MukundSamant/weather-app/README.md

 # WeatherApp

-A weather app built in Angular that integrates HERE Places API and OpenStreetMap.
+A weather app built in Angular 5 that integrates HERE Places API and Dark Sky to display weather forecast.
+It also has a map which pans to the place searched.

 ![App Screenshot](/src/assets/app-screenshot.png?raw=true "Optional Title")